 Srinagar is the capital of Kashmir defined by its large lakes and flowery gardens.
 The first stop during any trip to Kashmir valley is Srinagar.
 While the Mughal gardens bloom ushering in spring with all its colors; Dal Lake and Nagin Lake are its lifeline.
 The pristine beauty of nature comes alive as you float along the lakes, saunter in the gardens inhaling the fresh mountain air and dig into the delicious spread of kababs and pulaos.
+The trip to Kashmir is complete with Srinagar Sightseeing and a few day trips or over night trips to Pehelgam, Sonmarg and Gulmarg.

 Weather and Time to Visit